 The OpenSensorHub project was initiated by Mike Botts of Botts Innovative Research and Alex Robin of Sensia Software.
 Although the project officially started in November 2014, it is the natural evolution of 15+ years of research, design, and development of standards and software aimed at reducing the inertia and difficulty in connecting sensor, actuators, and processing into an interoperable and integrated environment.
-The drive for sensor integration for us really began around 1991, with attempts to integrate disparate multi-sensor data within a common visual and analytical environment (e.g. the above image shows the first attempt to integrate several weather sensors used to determine “go” or “no go” for the NASA Space Shuttle launches).
+The drive for sensor integration for us really began around 1991, with attempts to integrate disparate multi-sensor data within a common 3D visual environment (e.g. the above image shows the first attempt to integrate several weather sensors used to determine “go” or “no go” for the NASA Space Shuttle launches).
 While we discovered that it could be done with “a very big hammer”, the lesson learned was that we needed to try to support these sensors in a common way if we were to have any hope of doing this on a day-to-day basis.
 From these challenges, the idea of Sensor Model Language (SensorML) was born and took root thanks to funding from NASA in 1999.

 OGC Sensor Web Enablement (SWE) standards.
 In 2000, SensorML was brought into the Open Geospatial Consortium (OGC) and served as a catalyst for the creation of a suite of open standards to support the discovery, access, and tasking of sensor systems through web services and XML encodings.
 Following many years of testing and redesign, the SWE standards are now at version 2.0 and are being deployed around the world in support of disaster warning and management, environmental monitoring, and intelligence and defense.
 This OpenSensorHub team has been heavily involved in the design and testing of the SWE standards, as well as the development of supporting software since the beginning.
 The SWE standards are a tested, proven, and mature technology that offer an excellent framework to support geospatially-aware sensor, actuator, and processing systems including Internet of Things.